Biography

 Research

-My primary research interest relates to methodological issues associated with applying quantitative statistical methods to survey data obtained under complex sampling designs and using complex survey data to answer substantive research questions.
-Complex sample data are data that have been collected by means other than a simple random sample.
+Dr. Hahs-Vaughn’s primary research interest relates to methodological issues associated with quantitative statistics (e.g., analysis of complex survey data and methods associated with systematic reviews and meta-analyses).
+For example, complex sample data are data that have been collected by means other than a simple random sample.
 If analyzed without addressing the complex sample design, the results are likely to produce biased parameter estimates and underestimated standard errors.
 Methodological work related to complex samples assists others in making accurate claims when analyzing data from complex samples.

 A secondary line of research relates to program evaluation, including evaluation of and quality in research reporting.
 Studies in which I have been involved range from assessing methodological quality of stuttering treatment to evaluating programs to assist children with autism to evaluating treatment of sporadic vestibular schwannoma to examining career preparation and more.